UU-Human-Evolution/1MB335/Lab4.md

 EMBOSS DistMat is an online bioinformatics tool that calculates pairwise genetic distances from a multiple sequence alignment (MSA).
 It supports different distance metrics, such as Kimura and Percent Identity, to measure sequence similarity.

+Very shortly, the Kimura model accounts for mutations occurring more than once at the same position, giving a more refined estimate of genetic distance.
+On the other hand, 'Percent Identity' is a straightforward method that calculates the percentage of identical bases or amino acids between sequences, providing a basic measure of similarity.

 This matrix helps determine evolutionary relationships by identifying closely related sequences.
 Using these distances, species with the smallest values are grouped first in a Newick format tree, which is then manually constructed and visualized in iTOL.
 This process allows for interpreting evolutionary relationships and identifying sister species.

 Let's try the **EMBOSS DistMat** tool: